|

 The discovery of radioactivity

-Fascinating anecdotes about major discoveries in physics
+Fascinating anecdotes about great discoveries in physics

 - What is the anecdote related to the discovery of electricity?